Wangchimei/javascript_advanced/readme.md

 ### switch statement

-Best practice is be use in evaluating multi possible value of a single variable.
+Best practice is to be used in evaluating multi-possible values of a single variable.
 Note: switch statement is using **strict equality** to check values.

 ##### Syntax